The Famous 1938 Carnegie Hall Jazz Concert: The concert itself

+Preservation

 There is much confusion about how the live concert was recorded for posterity.
+The concert was recorded at request of Benny Goodman's friend Albert Marx as a gift to his wife, Helen Ward, with another copy as a gift to Goodman.
+For about twelve years Benny Goodman's copies sat in his closet until 1950, when he passed the masters to Columbia Records.
+Bill Savory was the original sound engineer for the first release of the performance.
+Savory claims that due to a lack of technical proficiency, Goodman would drag the record arm over the vinyl and in turn damage the original pressing.
+Due to this Bill Savory insisted that the pressing should be transferred to tape.
+Transferring the original recording to LPs via tape proved to be a challenge due to the limited size of the tapes which the concert was originally recorded to.
+Two numbers from the concert were completely omitted from the original pressing due to poor sound quality ("Sometimes I'm Happy" and "If Dreams Come True").
 At least three studios were involved in making a synchronized pair of acetates (at two, working together) and a set of aluminum masters (at the third).
-Although it had long been believed the sound was captured by a single overhead mic at Carnegie Hall, the notes to the 1998 release by Phil Schaap on Sony claim that mic was not working that evening and "at least three other mics were used."
+Although it had long been believed the sound was captured by a single overhead mic at the hall, the notes to the 1998 release by Phil Schaap claim it was not working that evening and "at least three other mics were used."
 The acetates became the basis for the original 1950 double-LP album release.
-The higher quality metal masters were used for subsequent CD remasters.
+The higher quality metal masters were used for subsequent remasters.
 CD reissues based on the metal masters were released in 1998, 2002 and 2006.

 Reception

 The original 1950 long-playing double-album was very well received.
 As technology improved the material was re-released in digital format, with new versions produced both in the 1980s and 1990s.

-Bruce Eder, writing for AllMusic, generally praises the 1999 double-CD release, noting the compromise between clear reproduction of sonic detail and retaining surface noise from the source material.

-The Penguin Guide to Jazz Recordings includes the 1999 release in its "Core Collection," in addition to giving it a four-star rating (of a possible four).
+The 1999 reissue received critical acclaim.
+Bruce Eder, writing for AllMusic, generally praised it, while noting the compromise between clear reproduction of sonic detail and retaining surface noise from the source material.
+The Penguin Guide to Jazz Recordings includes the release in its "Core Collection", in addition to giving it a perfect four-star rating.
 Penguin authors Richard Cook and Brian Morton describe the release as "a model effort, masterminded by Phil Schaap, whose indomitable detective work finally tracked down the original acetates and gave us the music in the best sound we'll ever get; with powerful, even thrilling, ambience."